Deploying Lean Methodologies & Tools, including Coaching & Mentoring

 - Top-down, strategic change issues that require dedicated central teams for major step change programs

-Support the HA in Managing the Success of the Lean Deployment Programme by:
+Support the HE in Managing the Success of the Lean Deployment Programme by:

 - Development and maintenance of a Benefits Capture Model that records all major improvement activities

-- The provision of Coaching in Lean and Lean Leadership for Senior Managers in both Supply Chain partners as well as The HA itself as a means of overcoming implementation constraints and issues
+- The provision of Coaching in Lean and Lean Leadership for Senior Managers in both Supply Chain partners as well as The HE itself as a means of overcoming implementation constraints and issues

-In addition, internally within the HA, we are on track to hit the following improvement targets:
+In addition, internally within the HE, we are on track to hit the following improvement targets:

-- An additional £2.5million cost savings from within the HA itself by April 2015
+- An additional £2.5million cost savings from within the HE itself

 - To have trained sufficient internal resource to sustain the programme (e.g. 5% of employees trained to Lean Practitioner level)

-“On behalf of the Highways Agency Lean Division I would like to convey to you my thanks and appreciation for your efforts in supporting our Lean deployment programme.
+“On behalf of Highways England Lean Division, I would like to convey to you my thanks and appreciation for your efforts in supporting our Lean deployment programme.
 As you are aware we were faced with quite a challenge in regard to providing an increased level of support to our programme of projects (including MACs) and this ultimately demanded a high degree of flexibility from yourselves, as our specialist suppliers.